How do Mortgage Offset facilities work? Do they live up to their promises and are they right for you?

 Offset Overview

-In simple terms this transaction account (called a “100% Offset Account”) is linked to a mortgage or some cases, a commercial loan.
+In simple terms, this is a transaction account (called a 100% Offset Account) that is linked to a mortgage or, in some cases, a commercial loan.

-For mortgage holders, It is often provided as part of a “packaged loan” that includes the loan account(s), offset savings account and usually a credit card too.
-The package option can be attractive to help leverage bigger interest rate discounts too.
+For mortgage holders, it is often provided as part of a “packaged loan” that includes the loan account(s), offset savings account and often a credit card.
+The package option can be attractive to help leverage bigger interest rate discounts.

 You can generally pay directly into the loan without penalty, and redraw on the loan with minimal restrictions.